This probably isn’t the first time you’ve heard of Pilates.

 Pilates helps build your core strength, flexibility, and muscle balance to improve injuries and decrease the likelihood of repeated injuries.

-It can also be modified for your type of injury to decrease stress on the muscles that surround your injury.
+A physical therapist can also modify your Pilates exercises for your type of injury to decrease stress on the muscles that surround your injury.

 Not all Pilates instructors are physical therapists and don’t have the training or skills necessary to accommodate for injury or build up strength to an injured area.